kubeshop/testkube/docs/development.md

 ## Running with CRDs only on kubernetes cluster

-The minimial compoenent which must be deployed on your local kubernetes cluster is kubtest-operator with project CRDs (https://github.com/kubeshop/kubtest-operator)
+The minimial compoenent which must be deployed on your local kubernetes cluster is testkube-operator with project CRDs (https://github.com/kubeshop/testkube-operator)

 Checkout this project and run:
 ```sh